emissary-ingress/emissary/user-guide/getting-started.md

 $ kubectl apply -f ambassador-service.yaml
 ```

-The YAML above creates a Kubernetes service for Ambassador, of type `LoadBalancer`.
-All http traffic will be evaulated against the routing rules you setup.
-Where the URL matches a rule it will be directed to the correct service.
+The YAML above creates a Kubernetes service for Ambassador of type `LoadBalancer`.
+All HTTP traffic will be evaulated against the routing rules you setup.
 Note that if you're not deploying in an environment where `LoadBalancer` is a supported type, you'll need to change this to a different type of service, e.g., `NodePort`.

-## 3. Lets create our first routing service!
+## 3. Let's create our first routing service!

 Create the following YAML and put it in a file called `httpbin.yaml`.